brandonbloom/brandonbloom.github.io/source/_posts/2015-04-26-rarely-reversible.md

 Grammars offer pretty simple and well defined operations.
 However, practically every new operation introduces new reversal principles.
-Once real world business logic get involved, things get hairy quickly.
+Once real world business logic gets involved, things get hairy quickly.

 In the context of user interfaces, these problems are magnified to be so large that they are practically unrecognizable.
 However, if you zoom in on individual